JetBrains-Research/pubtrends/README.md

 ## Development

-Several front-ends are supported.
-Please ensure that you have Database configured, up and running.
+Please ensure that you have database configured, up and running.
+Then use web-service or jupyter notebook.

 ### Web service